WPsites/WPide/readme.txt

 == Description ==

-Out of frustration of unsatisfactory experiences with desktop based IDE's and code editors we (WPsites) decided to make use of the Ajax.org Cloud9 Editor (http://ace.ajax.org/) and embed it in place of the default WordPress file editor.
+Out of frustration of unsatisfactory experiences with desktop based IDE's and code editors we decided to make use of the Ajax.org Cloud9 Editor (http://ace.ajax.org/) and embed it in place of the default WordPress file editor.

 = This plugin does not currently work on Internet Explorer! =